AW203/loader-autoupdater/README.md

 - `release_version.rc` - Version information for the release version
 - `compile.bat` - Script to compile the base version
 - `compile_release.bat` - Script to compile the release version
-- `version.txt` - Version file used by GitHub
 - `compileALL.bat` - Script to compile both versions

 ## How to Update Your Application